DanielMartensson/MataveID/README.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/Mataveid/master/pictures/RolfJohanssonsBok.jpg)

 ### Subspace Methods For System Identification
 This book include techniques for all types of linear systems.
 It's a general book of linear system identification.
 The advantages of this book is that it include modern system identification techniques.
-The disadvantages about this book is that it contains only theory and no practice, but `Professor Thoru Katayama`, have made a great work for collecting all these subspace methods.
+The disadvantages about this book is that it contains only theory and no practice, but `Professor Tohru Katayama`, have made a great work for collecting all these subspace methods.
 Use this book if you want to have knowledge about the best subspace identification methods.

 Advantages:
  - Include MATLAB code examples and lots of step by step examples